opencv/opencv/doc/tutorials/introduction/android_binary_package/android_binary_package.rst

 Running OpenCV Samples
 ======================

-At this point you should be able to build and run all samples except two from Advanced tutorial (these samples require Android NDK to build working applications, see the document :ref:`Android_Binary_Package_with_NDK`).
+At this point you should be able to build and run all samples except two from Advanced tutorial (these samples require Android NDK to build working applications, see the next tutorial :ref:`Android_Binary_Package_with_NDK` to learn how to compile them).

 Also I want to note that only ``Tutorial 1 Basic - 0.
 Android Camera`` and ``Tutorial 1 Basic - 1.
 Add OpenCV`` samples are able to run on Emulator from Android SDK.
-Other samples are using OpenCV Native Camera which is supported only for ARM v7 CPUs.
+Other samples are using OpenCV Native Camera which does not work with emulator.

 .. note:: Latest *Android SDK tools, revision 12* can run ARM v7 OS images but *Google* does not provide such images with SDK.